RustyMods/RespawningTreasureChests/README.md

 }
 ```
 ## Debug Messaging
 Currently I have it set to log a message on the console whenever a treasure chest respawns any items.
-Let me know if it becomes a nuasance and I will add a toggle.
+Let me know if it becomes a nuasance then I will add a toggle.
 ## Contact information
 For Questions or Comments, find <span style="color:orange">Rusty</span> in the Odin Plus Team Discord